 — Walter M. Schirra Jr.

-Unfortunately the suit is so stiff, I can't do that with two hands, but I'm going to try a little sand trap shot here.
+Unfortunately the suit is so stiff I can't do that with two hands, but I'm going to try an ol' sand trap shot here.

 We go into space because whatever mankind must undertake, free men must fully share.

 — President John F. Kennedy, speech to Special Joint Session of Congress, 25 May 1961.
 Read the whole speech at the JFK Presidential Library.

 If we are to win the battle that is now going on around the world between freedom and tyranny, the dramatic achievements in space which occurred in recent weeks should have made clear to all of us, as did Sputnik in 1957, the impact of this adventure on the minds of men everywhere...
 Now it is time to take longer strides-time for this nation to take a clearly leading role in space achievement, which in many ways may hold the key to our future on Earth. ...we have never made the national decisions or marshaled the national resources required for such leadership.
 We have never specified long-range goals on an urgent time schedule...
 Space is open to us now; and our eagerness to share its meaning is not governed by the efforts of others.
 We go into space because whatever mankind must undertake, free men must fully share . . .

 I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth.
 No single space project...will be more exciting, or more impressive to mankind, or more important...and none will be so difficult or expensive to accomplish...